GregBorrelly/brunch-angular-black/README.md

 # Gotchas

- * For some reason, angular goes into an infinite loop if you have an incorrect template URL.
+ * For some reason, angular goes into an infinite loop if you have an incorrect template URL in a route.
 A simple "template not found" error would be nice, but what do I know?
  * In order for karma to be able to run the unit tests, all the app's dependencies must be loaded.
-If you add stuff in `vendor/` or add bower components, make sure the correct files get added to karma.config.js
+If you add stuff in `vendor/` or add bower components, make sure the correct files get added to `karma.config.js`.
  * On that note, also keep in mind that `templates.js` is an auto-generated file.
 If you are changing templates and running karma, make sure brunch is running too otherwise your tests will be using a stale templates module.